Terenceyuyue/varFEM/README.md

 ## Multigrid V-cycle method for Poisson equation

-  - We present a multi-grid method by adding two grids one by one, so that the pseudo-code of V-cycle can be obtained directly.
+  - We present a multigrid method by adding two grids one by one, so that the pseudo-code of V-cycle method can be obtained directly.

   - The MG method can be also analyzed by using subspace correction method proposed by Xu Jinchao (for example, iFEM).
     However, it may be not straightforward by adding two grids.